MitchTalmadge/discord-echobot/README.md

 6. Right click on any channel (only text channels are supported, not voice) and select `Copy ID`.

 The ID will now be on your clipboard and can be pasted into the config.

+## Running

+Open a command prompt or terminal in the extracted directory, and run `npm start`.

+## Heroku

+This bot is compatible with heroku.
+You can use the button at the top to deploy it.

+Use the `ECHOBOT_CONFIG_JSON` environment variable to create your config.
+Simply put everything that would normally be in the config.json file into this variable.
+Formatting does not matter.